masipila/openhab-spot-price-optimizer/doc/Entso-E-example.md

 # Usage example: Fetch spot prices from Entso-E API
 Note: This solution was originally built in 2022 when openHAB did not have a capability where Bindings can persist forecast time series data.
 This capability has been added to openHAB 4.1 and it might be that there will be an Entso-E Binding developed at some point.
+When that happens, the optimizer scripts can still be used but you can replace the Rule described on this page with the binding.

 ## Pre-requisites
 - See a list of pre-requisites from the main README.md file and make sure you have followed them precisely.